mthibrahim/mthibrahim/README.md

 ### <div align="center">A dentist with a passion to data science and eHealth 👨‍💻 always willing to learn more 🚀</div>

-🔭  I’m currently working on Datacamp prjoects
+- 🔭  I’m currently working on Datacamp prjoects

-🌱 I’m currently learning R, Python, SQL courses, and Power BI platform (Power BI, Power Apps, Power Automate, and Power Virtual Agents)
+- 🌱 I’m currently learning R, Python, SQL courses, and Power BI platform (Power BI, Power Apps, Power Automate, and Power Virtual Agents)

-❓ Ask me about anything related to eHealth, dentistry, data science
+- ❓ Ask me about anything related to eHealth, dentistry, data science

-⚡ Fun fact: I  am here to learn and transfer the knowledge I gain to others
+- ⚡ Fun fact: I  am here to learn and transfer the knowledge I gain to others

 <br/>

 ## My Skill Set
-<table><tr><td valign="top" width="33%">

 ### DevOps